 What is a divorce?

-A divorce is when a husband and wife decide that they don’t want to be married to each other anymore.
+A divorce is when 2 people who are married to each other go through a process to become unmarried.
 They sign legal papers that say they’re no longer married and that they can marry other people if they want to.

 Divorce courts in Australia

-In Australia, divorces are almost always handled by the Federal Circuit Court of Australia.
-If you were married or live in Western Australia, divorces are handled by the Family Court of Western Australia.
+In Western Australia, divorces are handled by the Family Court of Western Australia.

 Applying for a divorce

 You must have been separated for at least 12 months before you can apply for a divorce.
-If you’ve been married for less than two years, you also need a certificate from a counsellor that says you’ve thought about trying to get back together.
+If you’ve been married for less than 2 years, you also need a certificate from a counsellor that says you’ve thought about trying to get back together.

 Australia has a ‘no-fault’ divorce system.
 This means you don’t have to say or prove that someone has behaved badly to apply for a divorce.

-You and your husband or wife can apply together for a divorce, or either of you can apply by yourself.
+You and the person you’re married to can apply together for a divorce, or either of you can apply by yourself.

-You can do the application for divorce with or without help from a lawyer.
+You can fill out and submit the application for divorce with or without help from a lawyer.

 Usually, the court handling your divorce says that you can have the divorce.
 This is called a divorce order, and it usually becomes official one month after the court makes the order.